SenseLogic/GRID/README.md

 ## Gameplay

-You command a battle tank tasked with surviving six waves of incoming recognizers, with up to five enemies per wave.
+You command a battle tank tasked with surviving successive waves of incoming recognizers, with up to five enemies per wave.

 Recognizers come in four distinct classes, each with unique characteristics (color, speed and shield level).